uGOsnow

 Check out our snow pants guide.

 One more point.
-Snowboarders spend quite a bit of time sitting on the snow.
+Snowboarders can spend quite a bit of time sitting on the snow.
 You don’t want a wet butt… Invest in a good pair of ski pants or salopettes.

 Decathlon are a great place to pick up good quality and affordable snow pants.
 Browse snow pants and snowboard gear.